Energy-Efficient and Real-Time Sensing for Federated Continual Learning via Sample-Driven Control: SCFL: Generalization Gap based Convergence Analysis and Resource Allocation

-Despite the research in \cite{2020-FL-EnergyEfficientFL} proves the feasibility of the optimization problem for FL energy efficiency.
-The main optimization problem remains inapplicable to networks with heterogeneous settings.
-To be more specific, due to the fixed multiplication between number communication round $I_\textrm{glob}(k, \varpi)$ and total energy each round $\sum_{u = 1}^{U} \left[ E_u^C(\mathbf{f})+E_u^T(\mathbf{t}, \mathbf{b},\mathbf{p}) \right]$, the proposed optimization problem is only feasible when the total energy function remains variant among communication rounds.
-This also means that the the FL network is assumed to be homogeneous (e.g., the users' positions remain unchanged, and the channel model is static).
-To alleviate this issue, we reformulate the problem \eqref{subeqn-opt-pro-general:opt-pro-main} as follow:
+To be more specific, due to the fixed multiplication between the number of communication rounds $I_\mathrm{glob}(k, \varpi)$ and total energy of each round $\sum_{u = 1}^{U} \left[ E_u^C(\mathbf{f})+E_u^T(\mathbf{t}, \mathbf{b},\mathbf{p}) \right]$, the proposed optimization problem is only feasible when the total energy function remains variant among communication rounds.
+This also means that the FCL network is assumed to be homogeneous (e.g., the users' positions remain unchanged, and the channel model is static).
+To alleviate this issue, we reformulate the problem \eqref{subeqn-opt-pro-general:opt-pro-main} as follows:

-where the main optimization problem is to find the minimum total energy over $I_\textrm{glob}(\tau, \varpi)$ rounds.
-In this optimization problem, we can see that the total energy per round minimization and total iteration minimization problems are independent (i.e., two functions based on different sets of variables).
-Therefore, the total energy minimization problem can be relaxed into the minimization of two problems simultaneously:
+where the main optimization problem is to find the minimum total energy over $I_\mathrm{glob}(\tau, \varpi)$ rounds.
+However, by solving the problem solely under constraint \eqref{subeqn-opt-pro-general:time-transmission-constraint} is NP-hard, and it is hard to be solved efficiently.
+To efficiently solve the problem, we first relax the \eqref{subeqn-opt-pro-general:time-transmission-constraint} into the more simple and straightforward constraint.
+Specifically, instead of finding the total transmission time on every user as mentioned in \eqref{subeqn-opt-pro-general:time-transmission-constraint}, we instead find the solution for $t^\mathrm{trans}_u$ that satisfies the maximum time out on every round $T_{\mathrm{max-round}}$: \begin{lemma}[] The maximum total timeout $T_\textrm{max}$ is always greater than that of the transmission time of the system with the optimized number of FCL communication rounds $I_\mathrm{glob}(k, \varpi)$.